breadou-sui/myblog/content/about/index.md

 Whoever you are, I hope that my blog inspires you to express your identity in whichever manner you choose.

 You can email me at squishyrainbow@gmail.com, but I might not respond due to the amount of Bitcoin spam I've been getting.
 If you like my blog, <a href="https://www.buymeacoffee.com/anniesui"> consider buying me <span style="color: #BF6DAF"> coffee ☕ </span></a>so I can keep creating this kind of content!
-Also, check out my secret YouTube channel (if you can find it, that is) 😜

-P.S.
-I would be highkey honored if you nominated me for a TED talk :)
 </div>